codenode-ai/LpSitesJuridicos/replit.md

 - Updated comparison table and FAQ with new pricing

 **New Components & Routes**:
-- Created Models component with external template links
+- Created Models component with single external template link
-- Template 1 links to: https://template-site-simples-01-contato526.replit.app (darker palette)
+- Template Profissional links to: https://template-site-simples-01-contato526.replit.app
-- Template 2 links to: https://template-site-adv-02-contato526.replit.app (lighter palette)
+- Template opens in new tab with target="_blank"
-- Both templates open in new tabs with target="_blank"
+- Updated header navigation to include "Template" section
-- Updated header navigation to include "Templates" section
+- Simplified layout with centered single template card
 - Enhanced FAQ with dedicated AI testing period explanation

 ## System Architecture